Stavroulla Gabriel, MSc, MBACP

 I am committed to my ongoing personal development and learning and undertake regular CPD training.

-I have also worked as a neighbourhood community mediator in Hackney, East London, and a support/key worker with adults with disabilities in Camden, North London.
+I have also worked as a neighbourhood community mediator and a support/key worker for adults with disabilities.

-My therapeutic practice is committed to the ethical framework for good practice in counselling and psychotherapy of the British Association for Counselling and Psychotherapy (BACP).
+My therapeutic practice is committed and abides by the ethical framework for good practice in counselling and psychotherapy of the British Association for Counselling and Psychotherapy (BACP).